Capacity Planning

 | Compression vs raw binlog | ~60:1 |

-Parquet's columnar format with built-in compression makes long-term storage extremely efficient.
-Even with 365 days of retention on a moderately active server, S3 storage costs are typically under $1/month.
+Parquet's columnar format with built-in compression makes long-term storage extremely efficient — --archive-compression supports zstd (default), snappy, and gzip.
+Even with a year of archives from a moderately active server, S3 storage costs are typically under $1/month.

 S3 lifecycle policies

 Retention applies to the local index database.
-Archived Parquet files in S3 follow your S3 lifecycle policies and are not subject to the rotate daemon's retention window.
+Archived Parquet files in your S3 bucket follow your own S3 lifecycle policies and are not subject to the rotate daemon's retention window.
 You can keep archives indefinitely in S3 or move them to Glacier for long-term compliance storage.

 Indexing lag